 Of course, you'll soon find that bicycling longer distances can present a physical challenge, manifested in sore feet and hands, a sweaty body, and a tender posterior.
-That's where the proper clothing and equipment specially made for bicycling can come to the rescue.
+That's where clothing and equipment specially made for bicycling can come to the rescue.
 Consider donning the gear of a bicyclist and your miles will be much more fun.

 Get a Jersey to Keep Cool

 Instead, a good jersey will have a stand-up collar to shade your neck from the sun, a long front zipper to allow you to ventilate, and back pockets to keep items handy.
-Jerseys are also cut differently that your usual shirt: they're generally more fitted and offer more room in the shoulders to allow for an arms-forward posture and longer in the back to keep from exposing your lower back to the sun.
+Jerseys are also cut differently than your usual shirt: they're generally more fitted and offer more room in the shoulders to allow for an arms-forward posture and longer in the back to keep from exposing your lower back to the sun.

-Stay Comfortable with Padded Shorts
+Stay Comfortable With Padded Shorts